chef/chef-web-docs/chef_master/source/chef_shell.rst

    * - Standalone
      - Default.
 No cookbooks are loaded, and the run-list is empty.
    * - Solo
-     - chef-shell acts as a chef-solo client.
-It attempts to load the chef-solo configuration file and JSON attributes.
+     - chef-shell acts as a Chef Solo Client.
+It attempts to load the chef-solo configuration file at ``~/.chef/config.rb`` and any JSON attributes passed.
 If the JSON attributes set a run-list, it will be honored.
 Cookbooks will be loaded in the same way that chef-solo loads them. chef-solo mode is activated with the ``-s`` or ``--solo`` command line option, and JSON attributes are specified in the same way as for chef-solo, with ``-j /path/to/chef-solo.json``.
    * - Client
      - chef-shell acts as a Chef Infra Client.
-During startup, it reads the Chef Infra Client configuration file and contacts the Chef Infra Server to get attributes and cookbooks.
-The run-list will be set in the same way as normal Chef Infra Client runs.
+During startup, it reads the Chef Infra Client configuration file from ``~/.chef/client.rb`` and contacts the Chef Infra Server to get the node's run_list, attributes, and cookbooks.
 Chef Infra Client mode is activated with the ``-z`` or ``--client`` options.
 You can also specify the configuration file with ``-c CONFIG`` and the server URL with ``-S SERVER_URL``.

 .. end_tag